Your cart is currently empty

 It can resemble other animal skins, such as an alligator or snake.
 Because it is synthetic, vegan leather is less breathable because the pores are filled with plastic, and it does not develop a patina (the change in color that leather takes with age and use).

-3. What is vegan leather made out of?
+What is vegan leather made of

-3.1 Polyutherene or PU
+Polyutherene or PU

 Many items labeled as "fake leather" are made from polyethylene leather.
 The material is a plastic-based polymer that looks like fabric.
 The appearance, feel, and smell of PU leather are typically synthetic, plastic, or chemical.